-Is Scalp Laxity An Issue With Follicular Unit Extraction (FUE)?
+Is Scalp Laxity An Issue With Follicular Unit Excision (FUE)?

 Some patients have very tight, non-mobile scalps which makes it very difficult to remove the hair via the strip procedure.
 These patients are ideal for the FUE technique since as the follicular units are removed individually irrespective of how tight a scalp is.

-Is Follicular Unit Extraction (FUE) Useful To Correct Scalp Scarring?
+Is Follicular Unit Excision (FUE) Useful To Correct Scalp Scarring?

 Absolutely, FUE tends to be an ideal surgery for people who have scalp scarring from prior procedures.
 In these specific cases, Dr. Gabel is able to extract several hundred grafts and insert them into a prior strip scar to hide it.
 Additionally, FUE is often called upon to help blend in hair transplant procedures such as mini grafts and plugs.